-Digitization projects allow us to protect and preserve original items from the Los Angeles Public Library’s vast collection—over half of which have not been added to its already robust online archive.
+Digitization projects protect and preserve original items from the Los Angeles Public Library’s rare and historical collections—over half of which have not been added to its already robust online archive.

 - Photo Friends of LAPL